 Historically, all interviews were transcribed from their original recordings (usually on reel to reel tapes or cassettes) and interviewees were given the right to review, edit, and seal the interview if they wished.
 Many interviewees submitted edits, deletions, and seals upon the reviewing the full transcript.
 When these edits were made in the final transcript that document then becomes the document of record, and end-users are then required to quote from the transcript rather than the original recordings, which remain unedited.

-We understand that there may be requests to listen to, and possibly use the audio recording, rather than the written word.
-In order to allow access to this material while preserving the intent behind having the transcript be the document of record the following steps must be taken:
+You may wish to listen to and possibly use the audio recording, rather than the transcription.
+In order to allow access to this material while preserving the intent behind having the transcript (rather than the audio) be the document of record, we ask that you review the required steps below.

 If you are planning to visit the Library we can make the recordings available to you in the reading room once they have been digitized, or you can request a digital file to review remotely.
 We use an off-site vendor for our sound recording digitization, and the process of having these recordings digitized will take a minimum of two months, no matter which option you choose below.